Serving eye care patients in Hartford, Enfield, Newington, & Vernon

 Known as the “sneaky thief of sight” for its lack of symptoms, Glaucoma is second leading cause of blindness in the world, according to the World Health Organization.
 It is a disease of the optic nerve -the part of the eye that carries the images we see to the brain.
 The optic nerve is made up of many nerve fibers, like an electric cable containing numerous wires.
 When damage to the optic nerve fibers occurs, blind spots develop.
 These blind spots usually go undetected until the optic nerve is significantly damaged.
 If the entire nerve is destroyed, blindness results.
 Early detection and treatment by your eye doctor is the key to preventing blindness.

 What Causes Glaucoma?

-In the eye, a clear liquid call the aqueous humor circulates inside the front portion of it.
+Inside your eye, a clear liquid called the aqueous humor circulates inside the front portion.
 To maintain a healthy level of pressure, a small amount of this fluid is produced constantly while an equal amount flows out of the eye through its own drainage system.
-If this drain is blocked, the excess fluid can’t flow out of the eye and will push against the optic nerve and cause permanent damage.
+Similar to a sink backing up, if this drain is blocked, the excess fluid cannot flow out of the eye and will push against the optic nerve thereby causing permanent damage.